dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 ## lobehub/ui
 https://ui.lobehub.com/components/chat/chat-list
-ui with nice chat components in it
+ui with nice chat components in it. might be especially spliceable since they offer offline db in browser or server postgres, so we might insert ourselves as a 3rd switch.